Event Phone: (888) 782-4969 ex.3

-De-escalation and Mindful Breathing was specifically created to assist first responders in managing stress before, during, and after stressful encounters to ensure enhanced decision-making during a crisis and the ability to rapidly return from the fight or flight response.
-The immediate benefits are apparent, but this course also equips students with the ability to improve long-term health.
+This 8-hour course was specifically created to assist first responders before, during, and after intense and dynamic encounters to ensure enhanced decision- making, and the ability to rapidly return from the fight or flight response.
+The immediate benefits are apparent, but this course also equips students with the ability to improve long-term physical and emotional health.

-- Apply breathing techniques to help de-escalate a violent encounter
+- Apply techniques to help de-escalate a violent encounter

 - Apply Breathing techniques to remain calm and focused in high stress situations

 - Read a suspect’s breathing pattern as cues to mindset